Schedule: Monday - Thursday: 8:00a - 5:00p | Friday: 8:00a - 2:00p

 Other surgical procedures to remove hemorrhoids include banding, sclerotherapy, Coagulation therapy, and hemorrhoidal artery ligation (HAL).

-The type of surgical procedure you and your doctor decide on involves a number of factors including the size, grade, and type of hemorrhoid you have, along with the discomfort you are having with your hemorrhoid.
+The type of surgical procedure you and your doctor decide on involves several factors including the size.

 Call Northeast Digestive Today